- PhD, University of Indiana

 Use MADM, a mouse genetic mosaic model, to study how tumor cells attack

-In summary, our findings clearly demonstrated that we must precisely analyze both molecular and cellular mechanisms of cancer in order to devise effective therapeutic strategies.
+In summary, our findings clearly demonstrate that we must precisely analyze both molecular and cellular mechanisms of cancer in order to devise effective therapeutic strategies.

 - Liu C, Zong H. Developmental origins of brain tumors.
 Current opinion in neurobiology.
 2012;22(5): 844-9.
 PMID: 22560511 | PMCID: PMC3432164